samesk/destroytheworld/README.md

-# destroytheworld
+# destroy the world
-like to build an app that destroy the cworld
+like to build an app that destroy the world!
+####This is the main Title